sfu-cosmo/MGCAMB_v4/README.md

 MGCAMB v4.0
 ===========
 ## Modified Growth with CAMB
 This is the official repository for the MGCAMB v4.0 patch.
-Below there are an introduction to the code and the instructions to install and run the code.
-This new version of the code is introduced in the new paper to be published soon.
+Below is an introduction and the instructions to install and run the code.

 ## Table of contents
 - [MGCAMB v4.0](#mgcamb-v40)